rckrdstrgrd/webviewtube/README.md

-# Play YouTube videos on mobile devices with WebView
+# Play YouTube videos on mobile and web with WebView

-Use [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) and WebView to play YouTube videos on mobile devices.
+Use [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) and WebView to play YouTube videos on mobile and web platforms.

 This package leverages [webview_flutter](https://pub.dev/packages/webview_flutter) to embed a YouTube video player through the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference).
 For state management, it utilizes the [provider](https://pub.dev/packages/provider) package.